 If you have any questions concerning VAT or the VAT-related services we can offer you at Bells Accountants, then we would be more than happy to answer them for you.
 Find your nearest practice HERE or email us at .

 Q: How does it work?

-A: Standard VAT works by adding up all the VAT you have charged on your sales (20% on top of your net fees), deducting all the VAT you have paid out to your suppliers, and handing over the difference to HMRC.
+A: Standard VAT works by adding up all the VAT you have charged on your sales, deducting all the VAT you have paid out to your suppliers, and handing over the difference to HMRC.
 This information is usually reported to HMRC on a quarterly basis by completing a VAT return.
 There are different schemes available, such as the Flat Rate Scheme, which can help save you money, but speak to us about the different options and we will help you decide which is best for your business.

 Q: Do I have to register for VAT?